odoo/documentation/accounting/overview/main_concepts/in_odoo.rst

 By default, Twenty20 uses a single account for all account receivable entries and one for all accounts payable entries.
-You can create separate accounts per customers/suppliers, but you don't need to.
+You can create separate accounts per customers/vendors, but you don't need to.

-As transactions are associated to customers or suppliers, you get reports to perform analysis per customer/supplier such as the customer statement, revenues per customers, aged receivable/payables, ...
+As transactions are associated to customers or vendors, you get reports to perform analysis per customer/vendor such as the customer statement, revenues per customers, aged receivable/payables, ...

 Wide range of financial reports